Mickey Mantle Rookie Cards: The Ultimate Collector’s Guide

 Why It’s Valuable: There are a few main reasons:

-- It is the key card to the most important pre-War set.
+- It is the key card to the most important post-War set.

 - Mantle’s cards are always valuable.
 He was a legend for the game’s most popular team.
 That automatically drives up value.